All About Budgets6 Consequences Of Not Using A Family Budget

 I love the fall and winter because we make oodles of cheap, healthy, homemade soups.

-We can cook 4-6 times over the course of a 30 day period and eat well for the entire month!
+We can cook 4-6 times throughout 30 days and eat well for the entire month!

-It is very economical in terms of our time, the cost of our utilities as well as the actual cost of our groceries because I tend to focus on beans, lentils, cruciferous, and root vegetables.
+It is very economical regarding our time, the cost of our utilities, and the actual cost of our groceries because I tend to focus on beans, lentils, cruciferous, and root vegetables.

-I adore soup and am extremely grateful that my hubby sees it as supper material as long as he gets some bread, muffins, salad, or something to stretch the size of his meal.
+I adore soup and am incredibly grateful that my hubby sees it as supper material as long as he gets some bread, muffins, salad, or something to stretch the size of his meal.

-BIG bills are coming fast and furious now…the house insurance and travel insurance invoices are here now.
+BIG bills are coming fast and furious…the house and travel insurance invoices are here now.

-Our BCAA membership renewal, the service contract on our furnace and heat pump plus the condo fees and taxes owing on our timeshares are all due before the end of the year.
+Our BCAA membership renewal, the service contract on our furnace and heat pump, and the condo fees and taxes on our timeshares are all due before the end of the year.

-Every nickel that I don’t absolutely have to spend will happily get moved into our FUTURE PAYMENTS ACCOUNT.
+Every nickel I don’t have to spend will happily get moved into our FUTURE PAYMENTS ACCOUNT.

-I guess replenishing the EMERGENCY ACCOUNT, after our next medical expense borrowing, will have to be temporarily placed on hold until 2021.
+I guess replenishing the EMERGENCY ACCOUNT after our subsequent medical expense borrowing will have to be temporarily placed on hold until 2021.

 Thank goodness we have paid back the initial borrowing for the Apple Watch and iPhone.